-While the template was designed and optimised for displaying a short piece of text related to an image, you can make a number of customisations to the slide to perfect the way your text content.
+While the template was designed and optimized for displaying a short piece of text related to an image, you can make a number of customizations to the slide to perfect the way your text content.

 First of all, markdown can be used to make text display as a title, at the head of the text displayed within the Image Gallery slide.
 To do this, simply prefix a line of text with a hash symbol (or two hash symbols, for a slightly smaller title), and a space.
 This will then be the title for that tab of the Image Gallery.
 For example, in the image shown above, the text “Leadership Styles” was configured in the LMS as:

 # **Leadership Styles** (the

 # to make the following text display as the title, and the

 **’s to denote that the text should be bolded).

 By default, text entered in the Image Gallery template is center aligned, to suit the “caption” behavior it is designed for.
 While using the Image Gallery template to deliver long form text, you may want to align content to the left instead.
 To do so, input

 <p align="left"> at the start of any paragraph which you would like to be aligned to the left, and end the left alignment with